nlopez59/MortgageWorkspace/readme.md

 # Concepts in Mainframe Application Design, Configuration and Deployment
-This is for those new to zOS application development.
-The goal is to provide an overview on how mainframe applications work.
-Using the IBM sample CICS/DB2 'MortgageApplication' (MortApp) found in this repo, you will understand:
+For those new to z/OS application development, exploring the IBM sample CICS/DB2 'MortgageApplication' (MortApp) in this repository can be a valuable reference.
+By studying MortApp, you can gain insights into several key areas:

-  - basic CICS application design
+- Basic CICS Application Design: MortApp serves as a practical example of how CICS applications are structured and designed.
+You can learn about the components that make up a typical CICS application, such as transactions, programs, and resources.

-  - application and system level configurations
+- Application and System Level Configurations: MortApp provides insights into the configurations required at both the application and system levels.
+You can understand how to define users, resources, and profiles in RACF, as well as configure CICS and DB2 for application execution.

-  - build and deploy (non CD mode)
+- Build and Deploy Concepts (Non-CD Mode): Studying MortApp can help you grasp the concepts involved in building and deploying z/OS applications.
+You can learn about the steps and processes involved in compiling, linking, and deployment.

-  - considerations in porting an application to a new zOS environment like a [Wazi as a Service](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=overview) (WaaS 3.1) stock image
+- Considerations for Porting Applications to New Environments: MortApp can also guide you on the considerations and best practices for porting a CICS/DB2 application to a new z/OS environment, such as a Wazi as a Service (WaaS) 3.1 stock image.
+This includes understanding the necessary configurations, dependencies, and environment-specific settings.

-As an additional aid, links to external reference material are provided.
+Additionally, external reference material is provided to supplement your learning and provide further insights into z/OS application development concepts.

 ### zOS Application Infrastructure Services
 The diagram below illustrates the different software layers used by mainframe applications.
-- zOS, the operating system, is at the bottom and supervises applications, subsystems (middleware) and the hardware resources (not shown).
-Systems Programmers install, patch, upgrade and tune the core OS and support  Administrators and Developers.
+- zOS is the operating system, shown at the bottom, that supervises applications, subsystems (middleware) and the hardware (not shown).
+Systems Programmers install, patch, upgrade and tune this layer as well as support Systems Administrators and Developers.

-- In the middle are Online, Common amd Batch Services that are managed by various Systems Administrators with specialized skills to configure, secure and tune these services.
+-In the middle are online, common, and batch services, which are managed by various systems administrators with specialized skills to configure, secure, and tune these services.
 They also support application teams during development and operations.

 - The top layer, represents the business applications and the subsystem services they can use through one or more application programming interfaces (API).
 <img src="images/zarch.png" width="700">

 ### zOS Application Design Basics
-Mainframe programs are written mostly in the Cobol programming language.
-Other mainframe languages are Assembler, PLI...
+Mainframe programs are mostly written in the COBOL programming language.
+Other mainframe languages include Assembler, PL/I, and others.
 Applications are composed of one or more programs and can be a mix of languages.
-Programs are designed to meet some specific business feature/solution.
+Programs are designed to fulfill specific business features or solutions.
 Applications and the data they process can be either interactive (online) or batch.

 #### Interactive Applications use the IBM product [CICS](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-introduction-cics) or [IMS](https://www.ibm.com/docs/en/integration-bus/10.0?topic=ims-information-management-system).